See what’s going on at the Frist during the dates you are planning to visit. Please note that the Frist is closed on Tuesdays and Wednesdays.

 May 30–Aug 25, 2024

 Lee Alexander McQueen (1969–2010) redefined contemporary fashion with his extraordinary ability to blend exquisite craftsmanship with imaginative storytelling.
-Mythologized in his own lifetime, the press promoted him variously as L’Enfant Terrible, a troubled genius, and one of the era’s most visionary designers, yet there were few who truly knew him.
-Read More
+Mythologized in his own lifetime, the press promoted him variously as fashion’s enfant terrible (terrible child), a troubled genius, and one of the era’s most visionary designers, yet there were few who truly… Read More

 Shahpour Pouyan: Winter in Paradise